canjs/canjs/guides/getting-started-tutorial/app-state.md

 ```

 What we've done above is to make a connection between the index of the select
-dropdown, and the index of the restaurants list in the can.Component's scope.
+dropdown and the index of the restaurants list in the can.Component's scope.
 Whenever the currentRestaurantIndex is updated, its `set` function is called.
 In its `set` function, it updates the currentRestaurant property.

 ![](../can/guides/images/7_application_state_routing/SelectMapping.png)

-Now, refresh your application, select a restaurant from the list, and click
+Now, refresh your application, select a restaurant from the list, then click
 the place order button.
 You should see something like the following:

 ![](../can/guides/images/7_application_state_routing/FirstComponentToAppStateCommunication.png)